Johnson & Johnson: Environmental record

-Johnson & Johnson has set several positive goals to keep the company environmentally friendly and was ranked third among the United States's largest companies in Newsweeks "Green Rankings".
-Some examples are the reduction in water use, waste, and energy use and an increased level of transparency.
-Johnson & Johnson agreed to change its packaging of plastic bottles used in the manufacturing process, switching their packaging of liquids to non-polyvinyl chloride containers.
-The corporation is working with the Climate Northwest Initiative and the EPA National Environmental Performance Track program.
-As a member of the national Green Power Partnership, Johnson & Johnson operates the largest solar power generator in Pennsylvania at its site in Fort Washington, Pennsylvania.
+In 2017, Johnson & Johnson was ranked 10th on the "Green Rankings" by Newsweek.

+In 2020, the company agreed to spend $800 million to change its packaging to make it more sustainable by using only recyclable, reusable or compostable plastic, and recycled paper and pulp-based packaging.

+Johnson & Johnson operates a 75 kilowatt solar electric system in Spring House, Pennsylvania.

+Independent climate-data platforms show that most of Johnson & Johnson's emissions come from its supply chain rather than from its own buildings.
+Tracenable and DitchCarbon estimate that "purchased goods and services" – the production of medicines, medical devices and packaging that J&J buys – accounts for about 72% of its Scope 3 emissions, roughly 4.8 million metric tons of CO₂e per year.
+This matches wider health-care research finding that about 70% of the sector's climate footprint is embedded in global supply chains for drugs, equipment and other goods.

+Contributions

+Johnson & Johnson has provided funding to nonprofit organizations including the Institute for Advanced Study, the Human Rights Campaign, Women Deliver, the Foundation for the National Institutes of Health (FNIH), the Pandemic Action Network, and the C. D. Howe Institute.

 Recalls and litigation

 1982 Chicago Tylenol murders

 On September 29, 1982, a "Tylenol scare" began when the first of seven individuals died in Chicago metropolitan area, after ingesting Extra Strength Tylenol that had been deliberately laced with cyanide.
 Within a week, the company pulled 31 million bottles of capsules back from retailers, making it one of the first major recalls in American history.
 The incident led to reforms in the packaging of over-the-counter substances and to federal anti-tampering laws.
 The case remains unsolved and no suspects have been charged.
 Johnson & Johnson's quick response, including a nationwide recall, was widely praised by public relations experts and the media and was the gold standard for corporate crisis management.